isomerpages/govtech-stp/_atp-australia/00c-atp-faq.md

 ### **Visa Application**

-#### 14. Do visitors with a valid ATP need to apply for a separate visa to enter Singapore?
+#### 14. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?

-Visitors, who are holding a passport that requires a visa for travel to Singapore, must separately obtain a valid visa prior to departure for Singapore.
+Visitors, who require a visa for travel to Singapore, must separately obtain a valid visa after receiving their ATP approval and before departing for Singapore.

-ICA has lifted the visa suspension and resumed issuance of new visas from 18 October 2020, 2359hrs onwards.
-If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to reapply or apply for a visa.
+If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to apply for a visa.

 Visitors may refer to ICA website (<https://www.ica.gov.sg/visitor/visitor_entryvisa>) for information on visa requirements and application.